Which technique prevents light from reaching weed seeds, inhibiting their growth?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-Mulching is an effective technique for preventing light from reaching weed seeds, which in turn inhibits their growth.
-By applying a layer of organic or inorganic material over the soil, mulch blocks sunlight, effectively suppressing the photosynthesis process that many weed seeds need to germinate and grow.
-Additionally, mulch conserves soil moisture and can improve soil health over time, further enhancing plant growth while limiting weed establishment.
+Mulching is an effective technique for preventing light from reaching weed seeds, which is crucial for inhibiting their growth.
+By applying a layer of organic or inorganic material on the soil surface, mulching blocks sunlight, effectively starving the seeds of the light they need for germination and growth.
+Additionally, mulch helps retain soil moisture and can improve soil quality as it decomposes, contributing to a healthier ecosystem that can outcompete weeds.

 Subscribe